Fields of Dreams - Rural Potential in Farm Buildings Offers More Opportunities for Diversification

 Planning | Blog

-Recent reforms to Class Q and Class R permitted development rights are turning more disused farm buildings into homes, workspaces and rural enterprises.
+Reforms to Class Q and Class R permitted development rights are turning more disused farm buildings into homes, workspaces and rural enterprises.

 For homebuyers dreaming of rural life – pastoral landscapes, tranquillity interrupted only by the bleat of sheep, and perhaps most importantly, no neighbours – finding the perfect property often requires time, persistence, and a lot of cash.